-The target amount for the annual performance bonus in each financial year for the Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") is a maximum of 50% of their base salary, as recommended by the Independence Committee.
+The target amount for the annual performance bonus in each financial year for the Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") is 50% of their base salary (the "Target Amount"), as recommended by the Independence Committee.
 For the CEO and CFO, the Independence Committee assesses the individual's performance in conjunction with the Corporation's performance and makes a bonus recommendation for the year.
 The actual amount of such bonuses is based on the Independence Committee's assessment of the individual's contributions, the economic factors pertaining to the Corporation and the performance of the Corporation as a whole.
+If the executives exceed the performance targets established by the Independence Committee, the amount of bonus awarded may exceed the Target Amount.
 The bonuses are paid at the end of the calendar year.

 Mr. Brent Charleton became the Corporation's President and CEO in August 2018.
-In the case of Mr. Charleton, the Independence Committee's assessment includes consideration for factors and corporate achievements in the Corporation's most recently completed financial year.
-The factors considered include the successful commissioning of large-scale Radiant Energy Vacuum ("REV") machines, advancement of the commercial-scale design of REVTM equipment, the signing of new commercial royalty bearing licenses, execution of manufacturing orders, and advancing the Corporation's ability to commercially manufacture REVTM machines for sale.
-Mr. Charleton was awarded a bonus of \$145,000 (100% of the proposed maximum bonus or 50% of his base annual salary in place at the time of the payment of the bonus) for the Corporation's most recently completed financial year.
+In the case of Mr. Charleton, the Independence Committee's assessment includes consideration for key performance indicators ("KPIs") established by the Independence Committee and corporate achievements in the Corporation's most recently completed financial year.
+The KPIs established by the Independence Committee include annual revenue and EBITDA targets for EnWave and commercialization targets related to Radiant Energy Vacuum ("REV") including the signing of new commercial royalty-bearing licenses, execution of manufacturing orders, and advancing the Corporation's ability to commercially manufacture REVTM machines for sale.
+Mr. Charleton was awarded a bonus of \$276,457 (representing 185% of his proposed target bonus or 92% of his base annual salary in place at the time of the payment of the bonus) for the Corporation's most recently completed financial year.
+This bonus was based upon the achievements of Mr. Charleton and the Corporation in the financial year, resulting in the surpassing of certain KPIs established by the Independence Committee, including the EnWave business unit EBITDA and the number of commercial royalty-bearing licenses signed.

 Mr. John Budreski became the Corporation's Executive Chairman in June 2014.
 Mr. Budreski is an employee of the Corporation and is paid an annual salary of \$107,500 per year, exclusive of any bonuses, stock-based or other compensation.
 In the case of Mr. Budreski, the Independence Committee's assessment includes consideration for factors and corporate achievements in the Corporation's most recently completed financial year.
 The factors include development of the Corporation's short-term and long-term strategies, corporate development, evaluation, staffing and management of executive officers, financing and investor relations.
 The Independence Committee has not established a target bonus percentage for Mr. Budreski based on his base salary, but may award Mr. Budreski a discretionary annual bonus.
-Mr. Budreski was awarded a bonus of \$145,000 for the most recently completed financial year.
+Mr. Budreski was awarded a bonus of \$138,229 for the most recently completed financial year.